OHI-Science/ohimanual/2_plan/ohi-plan.md

 > For this step, we recommend you use the Task Timeline presented in the **Orientation**.

 Second, create short and long-term objectives highlighting intentions for the findings and iterative activities for future assessments.
-This refere refers to specific measurable results for your assessment’s broad goals.
+This refers to specific measurable results for your assessment’s broad goals.
 The assessment objectives describe how much of what will be accomplished by when.
 The objectives should describe the future conditions after the problem has been addressed (think of the reference points), following a logical hierarchy, and illustrating their relationships with the final goal.
 In defining the objectives, you should also describe the intended strategies (the how) to reach the desired objectives.
 These strategies can range from the broad (stakeholder analysis) to the very specific (institutionalization of the Index).

 #### Determining the Spatial Scale